scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 Most type classes in Cats provide other means to summon instances.
 However, `implicitly` is a good fallback for debugging purposes.
-We can insert a call to `implicitly` within the general flow of our code to ensure the compiler is able to find an instance of a type class and ensure that there are no ambiguous implicit errors.
+We can insert a call to `implicitly` within the general flow of our code to ensure the compiler can find an instance of a type class and ensure that there are no ambiguous implicit errors.